Minye Kyawswa I of Ava: Crown prince years

 Minye Kyawswa would not get another chance for the next four years.
 By then, his father had essentially abandoned the reunification project; turned to religion; and began devoting much of the kingdom's resources on building Buddhist stupas and monasteries.
 (In all, Thado would build a total of 27 new pagodas, temples and monasteries, including one at Rajagaha (ရာဇဂြိုဟ်) in India during his reign.
 According to a preliminary calculation by Michael Aung-Thwin, the 27 projects may have cost the royal treasury, 1.62 million kyats (ticals) of silver, "not including the usual endowments of people and land for their subsequent upkeep.")
 In 1431, Thado formally ceded the southernmost districts of Tharrawaddy and Paungde to King Binnya Ran I of Hanthawaddy Pegu without putting up a fight.
 In late 1433, Minye Kyawswa managed to get his father's permission to lead an expedition to Pinle and other southeastern states in revolt.
 Although his army was larger (5000 infantry, 300 cavalry and 120 elephants), it still was not enough to take any rebel-held town.
 He again came back empty handed in early 1434.

 The failed campaign was the last one Thado would authorize.
 Over the next five years, the king continued to focus on his pagoda building spree, and little else.
-Even when Pegu openly seized Toungoo in 1436, his response was not launch a punitive campaign but to order a recalibration of the Burmese calendar, over the objection of the court.
+Even when Pegu openly seized Toungoo in 1436, his response was not to launch a punitive campaign but to order a recalibration of the Burmese calendar, over the objection of the court.